Sangeetha2022/github/docs/design/shareable-features/featuring-sharing-hdd.md

 ### Shared Features Manager

-The Share Features Manager is a Geppetto microservice that manages the ***GFC*** files for all shared components in a Geppetto installation.
+The Shared Features Manager is a Geppetto microservice that manages the ***GFC*** files for all shared components in a Geppetto installation.
 All the high level information and functions of the Shared Feature Manager are:

-- Microservice name: SharedFeatManager
+- Microservice name: SharedFeaturesManager
 - Requirements:
   - initializeALL - reads all ***GFC*** files for all components and inserts data into DB
   - initalizeOne - reads one ***GFC** file and inserts data into DB